-In fairness, you can’t really ask too much of a shareware family garage game from the 80s.
+In fairness, this is a family-made shareware game from the 80s.
+You can’t ask too much, and there’s a sweet story in here about a father-and-son development team making their own copy of a game.
 From a technical standpoint, at least, Aldo‘s colorful animation is an unusual achievement for 1987.
 The game’s readme even admits that the goal was “exploiting the capabilities of the IBM Enhanced Graphics Adapter,” which might explain the aforementioned slowdown.
-Most DOS games used text or limited graphics at the time.
+DOS games more commonly used text or limited, lower-resolution graphics at the time.

 The difference is that decades on, many of those other games are still great, while Aldo’s Adventure plays about as dicily as it presents itself.
-There’s implicitly a heartwarming story in here about a father-and-son development team; it doesn’t add much to the game though.
+The story behind the game is a great case for why homemade garage games can be special; it doesn’t add much to the game though.

 The second version of Aldo’s Adventure (1.1) adds a few more levels while omitting some of the more frustrating ones, like the aptly named “Bug City.”